Rachana-Shirke/CodeAlpha_FAQ_Chatbot/README.md

 An AI-powered FAQ Chatbot designed to answer aviation-related queries such as airport rules, flight services, and passenger guidelines using Natural Language Processing (NLP).

-This project was developed as part of the **CodeAlpha Artificial Intelligence Internship**.
+This project was developed as part of the ** Artificial Intelligence Internship**.

 ---